 Veneers are tooth-colored shells that your dentist can place over your damaged or broken teeth to provide a perfect bright smile.

 There is a lot of prep work that goes into placing veneers.
-First, you will need an initial consultation with your dentist, where he will reshape the teeth, which prepares them for the placement of the shells.
+First, you will need an initial consultation with your dentist, who will reshape the teeth, preparing them for the shells’ placement.

-After reshaping, your dentist will make a cast on your teeth, and you will receive a temporary set of veneers while the lab makes your permanent ones; it will take 14 days to a month to manufacture.
+After reshaping, your dentist will cast your teeth, and you will receive a temporary set of veneers while the lab makes your permanent ones; it will take 14 days to a month to manufacture.

 Once they are ready, your dentist will schedule your placement appointment.
 This appointment is lengthy, especially if you apply multiple veneers, and can take several hours.
-Next, your dentist uses a special kind of adhesive to place the veneers to cement them into place.
+Next, your dentist uses a special adhesive to place and cement the veneers.